Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: FORWARD MODELLING THE DATASET

 \subsection{Sky simulation}

-To simulate the foreground data we use the 2008 Global Sky Model (GSM \cite{de_oliveira-costa_model_2008}) at 408 MHz, $T_{408}(\Omega)$, and scale it down to 230 MHz, $T_{230}(\Omega)$, through the spatially varying spectral index:
+To simulate the foreground data we use the foreground modelling framework of \cite{anstey_general_2021} that is used as the standard pipeline of REACH \citep{de_lera_acedo_reach_2022}.
+The pipeline utilise the 2008 Global Sky Model (GSM \cite{de_oliveira-costa_model_2008}) at 408 MHz, $T_{408}(\Omega)$ and 230 MHz, $T_{230}(\Omega)$ and construct the spatially varying spectral index:

 with $T_{\mathrm{CMB}}$ the cosmic microwave background at $T_{\mathrm{CMB}} = 2.725$ K. This spatially variable spectral index is a physically motivated choice to realistically model the spatial power distribution pattern through its spectral index.
 Hence, assuming a simple constant spectral index $\beta(\Omega) = \beta_0 = \mathrm{const}$ is an unfavourable and unphysical choice in the simulation process.
-We apply the downscaling of the GSM map to 230 MHz so that we utilise an approximated ``empty'' 50-200 MHz representation of the sky without having to worry about contamination introduced by the sky-averaged 21-cm signal as we will add it later on.
-With this spectral index we simulate the foreground component:
+With this spectral index and $T_{230}(\Omega)$ we simulate the foreground component:

 with $T_{\mathrm{CMB}} = 2.725$ K the cosmic microwave background.
-We convolve this simulated foreground map with the beam pattern $D_{\Omega}$ of a conical log-spiral antenna \citep{dyson_characteristics_1965}:
+We choose $T_{230}(\Omega)$ as the base map as it is an approximated ``empty'' 50-200 MHz representation of the sky without having to worry about contamination introduced by the sky-averaged 21-cm signal as we will add it later on.
+We convolve this simulated foreground map with the beam pattern $B_{\Omega}$ of a conical log-spiral antenna \citep{dyson_characteristics_1965}:

 We choose the conical log-spiral antenna beam pattern as \cite{anstey_informing_2021} reported that this beam pattern has the best performance for correctly extracting a sky-averaged 21-cm signal out of five antenna designs.

+The conical log-spiral antenna is FEKO simulated \citep{elsherbeni_antenna_2014}, assumed to be in free-space and located in ideal non-reflective conditions from the ground.
+We note that this setup is not physically realistic as it does not introduce instrumentally caused systematics, however, due to these ideal conditions we can study how an synthetically added systematic structure is generally handled by the pipeline.
+One could expand the simulations by adding a ground plane or soil beneath the antenna for subsequent research.
 The initialisation of this sky-averaged experimental setup is located at the Karoo Radio Reserve in South Africa, at -30.71131° latitude and 21.4476236° longitude where REACH is being built.
-For our analysis, we set the observation time to be a snapshot of the sky at `2019-10-01 00:00:00' UTC when the Milky Way centre is not at the zenith.
+For our analysis, we set the observation time to be a snapshot of the sky at `2019-10-01 00:00:00' UTC (LST: 23.99 h) when the Milky Way centre is not at the zenith.